HMRC SDLT: Grant of Reversionary Lease: SDLT Changes for Scotland from April 2015

 As a final note, keep in mind that since April 2015, SDLT no longer applies to land transactions in Scotland.
 Instead, these transactions are now subject to Land and Buildings Transaction Tax (LBTT).
 It’s critical to be aware of the distinctions between SDLT and LBTT when engaging in property transactions within Scotland.

 Useful article?
-You may find it helpful to read the original guidance here: HMRC SDLT: SDLTM19672 – Miscellaneous provisions: Grant of a reversionary lease
+You may find it helpful to read the original guidance here: HMRC SDLT: Grant of Reversionary Lease: SDLT Changes for Scotland from April 2015

 Search Land Tax Advice with Google Site Search